Project

 Don't raise a negative number to a non-Integer power.
 That's just maths.

-Updated by gotoken (Kentaro Goto) almost 4 years ago
+Updated by gotoken (Kentaro Goto) about 4 years ago

 That depends on your purpose or background of the problem.
 In non-math situations, power(a, b) should not return any ordinary number for given a<0 where power(a, b) stands for "a to the power of b" over real, just identical to your notation raise(a, b).
 In such cases, so the function may raise an exception or returns float::NAN if a<0 or a==0 && b==0 held.